40 Years After Jerusalem Returns to Jewish Hands Is This the Final Generation?

 “Woe to you!
 For you build the tombs of the prophets, and your fathers killed them.
 In fact, you bear witness that you approve the deeds of your fathers; for they indeed killed them, and you build their tombs.
 Therefore the wisdom of God also said, I will send them prophets and apostles, and some of them they will kill and persecute, that the blood of all the prophets which was shed from the foundation of the world may be required of this generation, from the blood of Abel to the blood of Zechariah who perished between the altar and the temple.
 Yes, I say to you, it shall be required of this generation.”
 Luke 11:47-51, NKJV.
 (See also Leviticus 26:13-45, esp. verses 25 & 33; Deuteronomy 28:16-68, for historic precedents & predictions.)

 But as with the prophets of old, Jesus also sees and promises a future restoration of Israel and Jerusalem after the punishment and new Exile.
-How could it be that after 2000 years, the nation of Israel is restored??
+How could it be that over the counter after 2000 years, the nation of Israel is restored??
 Has any people been displaced and dispersed among the nations for such a length of time without being totally assimilated into the nations of their exile?
 And yet, Israel is reborn!
 Jesus’ prophecy has come to pass!
 Along with Paul’s prophecy about Israel’s rejection of the Messiah “until the full number of Gentiles come in” (Romans 11:25-26), we have two clear prophecies about the completion of the Gentile age.
 Both Jews, Paul and Jesus, foresaw a time of the restoration of the promises of God to the natural children of Abraham – a promise that is not superceded by the inclusion of the Gentiles into the promise of salvation.

 So, my question to you is: Is the time of the Gentiles fulfilled?
 And if so, what could that possibly mean?
 Are we now at the time of the End?
 I cannot make heads nor tails of this prophecy except to expect some great times of tribulation and miracles.
 Of course, my interpretation of Jesus’ words could be off for some reason, but I can’t seem to make sense of it any other way.
 Perhaps if the Jews kick out everyone but the Jews from Jerusalem, we might have a new start date, but I think if Israel did that, it might be the actual start the apocalypse!